September 2023 Physics Induction Programmes

 The University and Students’ Union will be running their own events and activities outside of the above days and times during Induction Week.

 Teaching Start (the week after Induction Week)

-Main teaching starts on Tuesday 20 September 2022 [updated: there will be no teaching on Monday 19 September because of the extra Bank Holiday associated with the Queen’s Funeral].
+Main teaching starts on Monday 18 September 2023.
 The Physics Department is based in the new SEE Building (see the maps, and also the floorplan of this building, that are further down this page).
 If you are unsure where certain rooms are, then please visit Reception at the main entrance of the SEE Building.
 Reception staff can help you to find your way.

 Buildings Used For Teaching

 You will find that classes are most commonly held in the SEE, Newton, Chapman, Peel and Maxwell buildings.
 Occasionally, some other key buildings are also used.
 Here is a schematic of the positions of these buildings.

 The SEE Building, University Maps and Traveling to the University